dimaip/dimaip.github.io/_posts/2014-08-14-content-migration-to-neos.md

 ##Result

-Finally here you can see the final code: [the gist](https://gist.github.com/dimaip/43d027f184e06f1cd37c) It's a very low-quality code, but I wanted it to serve as an example, until proper migration package is released by Karsten.
+Here you can see the final code: [the gist](https://gist.github.com/dimaip/43d027f184e06f1cd37c) It is a very low-quality code, just to show you theidea and basic methodes, until proper migration package is released by Karsten.

-**And what's your experience with migrating content from old TYPO3?
+**And what is your experience with migrating content from old TYPO3?
 Share!**